 For any organization that wants to stay in the business, it’s important to pay the bills on time, which can’t be done without proper expense management.
 But what makes it so?
 BI, among other things, is designed to keep track of the company’s expenses.
 It enables businesses to replace piles of receipts and spreadsheets with insightful dashboards to gain a holistic view of staff spending, ensure compliance with expense policies, and track T&E trends.

-The decision to use special software for managing company’s costs is getting even more effective when bolstered with scheduled dashboards and reports email delivery.
+The decision to use special software for managing company’s costs and strategic planning is getting even more effective when bolstered with scheduled dashboards and reports email delivery.
 These tactics help managers keep an eye on their employees, set up alerts and notifications to manage expenses in a timely manner, and connect BI tools to your organization’s expense, billing and online travel reservation systems.

 6. Accurate forecasting

 Thanks to Business Intelligence applications in finance, you can bring the plan and the fact together on one level of business logic, in a single tool.
 And if this tool is also able to show what a fact consists of and why it is like that; it’s priceless.